Stitch Labs: Our 2021 Review

-While Stitch Labs is compatible with the most popular sales tools and e-commerce platforms, it’s important to note that it offers no compatibility with any customer resource management services.
-We think it has to do with Stitch’s focus on being a top-class inventory service rather than an all-encompassing behemoth of a business platform.
+While Stitch Labs was compatible with the most popular sales tools and ecommerce platforms, it's important to note that it offered no compatibility with any customer resource management services.
+We think it had to do with Stitch’s focus on being a top-class inventory service rather than an all-encompassing behemoth of a business platform.

-But don’t take our word for it.
-Check out these excerpts from Stitch Labs reviews left by other business owners who’ve used the software:
+But don't take our word for it.
+Check out these excerpts from Stitch Labs reviews left by other business owners who used to use the software:

 Stitch Labs FAQs

 Stitch Labs was a cloud-based platform for inventory management, but it has since been acquired by Square.
 The service offered a centralized dashboard where you could manage your products across multiple sales channels and warehouse locations.
 While the software was relatively easy to use and users raved about the customer service, the platform is no longer available to new customers.